matriarx/i18n/react/init/readme.md

 A TypeScript project template that contains minimalistic boilerplate for any project.
 It uses `swc` for compilation, `typescript` for type checking and is preconfigured with `eslint`, `prettier`, `jest` and `docker`.
 You likely don't want to use everything exactly the way it is, but it'll get you set up quickly.
 The rest is up to you.

+This package contains the binary to set up the project at https://github.com/matriarx/typescript.

 ## 🧚🏻‍♀️✨ Status 🌈☁️

 <p>